Sauce de Portezuelo

+Sauce de Portezuelo, Maldonado Department, Uruguay.

 Sauce de Portezuelo is a resort (balneario) in the Maldonado Department of Uruguay.

 Geography

 The resort is located on the coast of Río de la Plata, about 6 km west of Punta Ballena and 7 km (by road) east of the resort Punta Negra.
 To the east it borders the resort Ocean Park and to the north the resort La Capuera, which is on the coast of Laguna del Sauce.
 Ruta Interbalnearia, also marked as Route 93 for this area, separates it from the later.

 Places of interest

 Portezuelo was the location chosen by Spanish architect and designer Antoni Bonet i Castellana to build one of his most famous buildings, Solana del Mar.
 He also planned the layout of the seaside resort.

 Population

 In 2011 Sauce de Portezuelo had a population of 128 permanent inhabitants and 173 dwellings.